 What are the Holiday Regulations and Payment Rules in Poland?

 In Poland, employees are entitled to specific rights and compensations related to official public holidays.
-Understanding these regulations ensures that both employers and employees are aware of their entitlements and obligations regarding holidays.
+Understanding these regulations ensures that both employers and employees are aware of their entitlements and obligations regarding holidays, especially in 2025.

 Poland recognizes 13 official public holidays, including: